KariMuhammad/medium-react/README.md

 ## Some Refactors

-1. Done Pagination for Comments and Show/Hide Replies
+1. Done Pagination for Comments and Show/Hide Replies [DONE]

+##### TODO

+1. Replace returning whole replies for each comment with return as demand (lazy loading)
+   1. when press 'load reply' button, then fetch replies from api (iam using eager loading now)